TamaraAtanasoska/dialogue-history/README.md

 ## Downloading the dataset and acquiring the image features

+**Important**: the only shared data between the two repositories are the dialogue jsons that are available using the first commands.
+The images require different naming, and the image features are generated using different models.
+As we preserved the project tree structure of both the projects, we expect that each of the repositories have their own data folders with all the data necessary in it.

 ### Dataset

 The GuessWhat?! game uses two datasets: GuessWhat?! dialogues and [MS COCO](https://cocodataset.org/#home) images.
+Before running this commands we assume you are in either of the repositories in ```model-repos/``` already.

 The three parts of the GuessWhat?! dataset(train, validation, test) can be downloaded using the following commands: